 Cervical screening (a smear test) checks the health of your cervix.
 The cervix is the opening to your womb from your vagina.
 It’s not a test for cancer; it’s a test to help prevent cancer.
 We recommend that all women and people with a cervix aged 25 to 64 should have annual Cervical screening.

 At The Surrey Park Clinic, you can book a Cervical screening (smear test) appointment with our women’s health specialist GP, Dr Alex Standring, online at a time that is convenient for you.
-You can also have this done as part of your Initial Consultation with one of our Consultant Gynaecologists.
+Alternatively, you can have this done as part of your Initial Consultation with one of our Consultant Gynaecologists.

 It is important not to miss your Cervical screening appointments as these can save lives.
 At The Surrey Park Clinic, we understand no one really likes having a Cervical screening (smear) test, but we try to make your appointment as comfortable as possible.
-More and more people prefer to have annual cervical screening, and our appointments for Cervical Screening are with our GP, Dr Alex Standring, for £245.
+More and more people prefer to have annual cervical screening.

 To book an appointment, please book online or call us on 01483 454016.

-If you book a Cervical screening appointment, this will take place with our Women’s Health specialist GP, Dr Alex Standring.
-The cost of the Cervical screening appointment is £245.
+If you book a Cervical screening appointment, this will take place with either our Women’s Health specialist GP, Dr Alex Standring or with one of our Gynaecologist Consultants.

 The Cervical Screening appointment includes:

-The Cervical screening test will be done by either Dr Standring or your Consultant Gynaecologist and should take no more than 5 minutes.
+The Cervical screening test will be done by either Dr Standring or your Consultant Gynaecologist.

-Once your results have been received from the laboratory, these will be emailed to you and your GP, along with a report from Dr Standring.
-However, please note you may be requested to book a Follow-Up appointment with Dr Standring to discuss your results and treatment options (this appointment will be charged separately).
+Once your results have been received from the laboratory, these will be emailed to you and your GP, along with a report.
+However, please note you may be requested to book a follow-up appointment to discuss your results and treatment options (this appointment will be charged separately).

 Ensuring you are up to date with your Cervical screening appointments are the best way to reduce your risk of Cervical cancer.
 Research suggests that Cervical screenings (smear test and HPV testing) save around 1,000 lives every year.